meredithoopis/llmw/README.md

-# Implementations of some LLM finetuning tricks, these are for study purposes only
+# Implementations of some LLM finetuning tricks

+!!These are for study purpose only

 ## How-to
 Nagivate to each corresponding folder and run the notebook.